iluwatar/java-design-patterns/observer/README.md

 category: Behavioral
 language: en
 tag:
+    - Decoupling
+    - Event-driven
     - Gang Of Four
- - Reactive
+    - Publish/subscribe
 ---

 ## Also known as

-Dependents, Publish-Subscribe
+* Dependents

 ## Intent

 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 ## Explanation

 Real-world example

 > In a land far away live the races of hobbits and orcs.
-Both of them are mostly outdoors so they
-> closely follow the weather changes.
-One could say that they are constantly observing the
+Both of them are mostly outdoors so they closely follow the weather changes.
+One could say that they are constantly observing the weather.
-> weather.

 In plain words